ministryofjustice/technical-guidance/standards/using-3rd-party-open-source-products.md

 ## The product is fully open source.
 Closed source extensions or plug-ins, if they exist, aren’t required for the normal operation or scaling of the product

 If the product is partially closed source, this could introduce commercial implications if the closed source features become essential over time

+## Other Considerations

+GDS guidance on [choosing technology](https://www.gov.uk/service-manual/technology/choosing-technology-an-introduction#what-to-consider-when-choosing-technology) and the [technology code of practice](https://www.gov.uk/government/publications/technology-code-of-practice/technology-code-of-practice) should also be considered.